 So far \llmsys's design decisions have eliminated many privacy and security risks, but have consequently also eliminated the natural collaboration among spokes.
 Specifically, spokes execute in isolation and are agnostic of the existence of other spokes.
 However, collaboration between spokes is crucial to get the most out of the new functionalities enabled by the LLM-based systems.

 \llmsys proposes an inter-spoke communication (ISC) protocol to allow spokes to securely collaborate with each other, while they execute in isolation.
 At a high level, ISC protocol is a procedure for spokes to exchange messages with each other through the hub.
 This essentially allows \llmsys to control the flow of information between untrusted entities (spokes) by channeling it through a trusted entity (hub).
-While this information transits through the hub, our key goal is to screen-for and terminate the exchanges, where the adversaries send complicated malicious instructions (e.g., prompt injection) or where the ambiguity of natural language might lead to risks (Section~\ref{subsection:background:security-and-privacy-risks}).
-ISC protocol helps us achieve that goal by constraining the messages that could be exchanged and by involving user in the loop for screening of messages.
+While this information transits through the hub, our key goal is to screen-for and terminate the exchanges where the adversaries send complicated malicious instructions (e.g., prompt injection) or where the ambiguity of natural language might lead to risks (Section~\ref{subsection:background:security-and-privacy-risks}).
+ISC protocol helps us achieve that goal by constraining the messages that could be exchanged and by involving the user in the loop for screening of messages.

-To support exchange of messages between spokes, the ISC protocol needs to broadcast the availability of apps and their functionality to spokes and provide a mechanism for spokes to send and receive data to and from each other, via hub.
+To support the spoke message exchanges, the ISC protocol needs to broadcast the availability of apps and their functionalities to spokes and provide a mechanism for spokes to send and receive data to and from each other, via the hub.